KentStuff/AOG-Tree/README.md

 It will do negative values, but not real sure of them.

+It turns the Number two section of the tool on when running manual and within 25 cm of the tree.

 Disclaimer:

 Created just for fun.
 Do not use for any real purposes!!
 Might crash your computer or something worst.